outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 # emerge -av ffmpeg
         ```
     19. bluetooth - bluez obexfs

+        **ios DOES NOT support OBEX**.
+So don't test this part with your iphone.

         In the kernel config step, we have enabled several relevant modules to support bluetooth devices.
 Up to now, if we don't use bluetooth at all, there is no need to emerge `bluez` or `obexfs`.
 We can just edit the corresponding configuration file to disable bluetooth devices: